JPMorgan Chase designed a workplace for the future. Here’s what that looks like post-RTO

 In a New York Times survey, some 700 people, including temporary remote workers, gave insight on returning to the office.
 They noted quirks of office culture and office design they were happy to leave behind.
 These included:

-- trying to navigate taking care of their kids alongside professional expectations that were “unspoken”
+- Trying to navigate taking care of their kids alongside professional expectations that were “unspoken”

-- small-talk about fantasy football, Fortnite, and office poker
+- Small-talk about fantasy football, Fortnite, and office poker

-- frigid offices designed for the metabolic rate of a 154-pound, 40-year-old man
+- Frigid offices designed for the metabolic rate of a 154-pound, 40-year-old man

 Return-to-office concerns often centered around racial and gender lines, as well, according to a study of more than ten thousand office workers conducted by a Slack-funded research group.
 The research found:

-- in the U.S., 75 percent of white workers in knowledge-based positions wanted to continue working remotely, compared with between 81 percent of their Black counterparts and 86 percent of their Hispanic counterparts
+- In the U.S., 75 percent of white workers in knowledge-based positions wanted to continue working remotely, compared with between 81 percent of their Black counterparts and 86 percent of their Hispanic counterparts

-- globally, half of working mothers wanted to continue working remotely full-time, or most of the time, compared to just 43 percent of working fathers
+- Globally, half of working mothers wanted to continue working remotely full-time, or most of the time, compared to just 43 percent of working fathers

 As one surveyed info-tech worker put it, “There’s not much point in returning to the office if we’re just going back to the old boys’ club.”